robertdebock/ansible-development-environment/README.md

 ## Requirements

+- One machine
-- One machine, about 4GB or RAM will do.
+- About 4GB or RAM will do.
+- 2 CPUs, 1 will also do.
 - Personalized `inventory/group_vars/all.yml`.

 ## Mac / Linux